Standards, specifications and principles

 Semantic Versioning 2.0.0: consistent version numbering.

-Community and collaboration
+Community and contributions

 Contributor Covenant: code of conduct for respectful and inclusive collaboration.